Kengosan/OrthoRoute/README.md

 ```

 #### Using OrthoRoute in KiCad
-1. Open your PCB in KiCad PCB Editor
+1. Start KiCad and open your PCB in PCB Editor
+2. Before routing:
+   - Set your board outline
+   - Place all components
+   - Define net classes and design rules
+   - (Optional) Clear existing routes: **Tools > Global Delete > Tracks**

+3. Start the autorouter:
-2. Go to **Tools > External Plugins > OrthoRoute GPU Autorouter**
+   - Go to **Tools > External Plugins**
-3. In the plugin dialog:
-   - Set your desired routing grid (default 0.1mm)
+   - Look for **OrthoRoute GPU Autorouter**
+   - If not visible, check **Tools > Plugin and Content Manager**

+4. Configure routing settings:
+   - Grid Size: Start with 0.1mm (adjust for complexity)
-   - Choose number of layers to route on
+   - Layer Selection: Choose which layers to route on
-   - Select nets to route (or use "Route All")
+   - Net Selection: Select specific nets or "Route All"
-   - Configure design rules (trace width, clearance)
+   - Design Rules: Set trace width and clearance

+5. Start routing:
-4. Click "Start Routing"
+   - Click "Start Routing" button
-5. Monitor progress in the status bar
+   - Watch progress in the status bar
+   - GPU usage is normal during routing

+6. After routing:
+   - Review the routed traces
+   - Run DRC to check for violations
+   - Manually touch up any problem areas
-6. Review results - routed traces will be added to your board
+   - Save your board

 #### Tips for Best Results
 - Clear any existing routes first (**Tools > Global Delete > Tracks**)